TASS18-Task3/data/Readme.md

 [This file](https://github.com/TASS18-Task3/data/releases/download/trial-v1.0/sample_trial.zip) is a sample `.zip` with exactly the trial output in the exact format that should be uploaded to Codalab.

 > **Make sure** not to mistakenly zip the `submit` folder *itself*, but only **it's content**.

+For your convenience, there is `Makefile` in the root project folder to help you prepare the submission data.
+Just run `make` and the content of the `test/submit` folder will be correctly zipped in the structure that Codalab is expecting.

 ## License